Low food inflation tightens squeeze on Europe's grocers

 "Discounters have less wage impact, that is why it is a competitive weapon," said Bernstein analyst Bruno Monteyne, a former senior Tesco supply chain executive.

-"Low food inflation is good for the low-labour guys," he said, referring to the fact discounters employ fewer workers.
+"Low food inflation is good for the low-labor guys," he said, referring to the fact discounters employ fewer workers.

 The rise of discounters such as Germany's Aldi and Lidl and shoppers' heightened price sensitivity since the financial crisis has meant supermarket groups are struggling to keep any benefits from lower commodity costs for themselves.